May Day Musings

 I expect we were the last generation that followed this tradition, and Google AI confirms.
 The death of such neighborly exchanges must truly be a sentinal event signalling the destruction of close neighborhoods.

 A couple of asides about how the world has changed.
-What my mom actually did at West Coast Drug was fill in those little bubbles on
+What my mom actually did at West Coast Drug was fill in those little bubbles on what were called punch cards into a rudimentary computer.

 ![]() |